 Switch the Galaxy S7 into airplane mode, or off completely.
 Turning the Galaxy S7 off during charging produces the fastest energy boost.
 If it still isn’t working, then try a replacement battery.
 Also, inspect the USB dock.
 Ensure that you do not have a broken charging port.

-If, at the end of this tutorial, you can't repair your Galaxy S7 charging problem, contact your retailer.
-Furthermore, your carrier or Samsung can also give advice.
-If you're out of warranty, then you can try buying a replacement charger or even replace the charging port.
+If, at the end of this tutorial, you can’t repair your Galaxy S7 charging problem, contact your retailer.
+Furthermore, your mobile carrier or Samsung can also give advice.
+If you’re out of warranty, then you can try buying a replacement charger or even replace the charging port.

 Don’t know what you are doing?
 To troubleshoot a Galaxy S7 that is not charging, probably best to take the device to a professional.
 Have the technician do the repairs for you.
 Thanks for reading this how to fix a Samsung Galaxy S7 that won’t charge tutorial.
 If you found the information useful, then please share it with your friends.

-- Samsung Galaxy S7 User Manual
+- How To Remove Voicemail Notification On Samsung Galaxy S7

 - Turn Off Safe Mode on Samsung Galaxy S7

-- Fix: Samsung Galaxy S7 Battery Drain/Overheating
+- Samsung Galaxy S7 Battery Replacement Guide